Olivier-Boudeville/OSDL-Orge/src/doc/elements/creatures/actions/combat/Orge-combat.rst

 Of course, depending on the size and distance of the target (i.e. depending on its solid angle from the sniper), further modifiers will apply, if and only if the target is in range.

+Some aiming can be performed with melee weapons too: a character might spend one round planning its melee attack for a +10% increase in its To Hit Bonus.

 Costs action points.